xullnn/ls_pull_over_push/180/answers.md

 53. Why we need `ON DELETE` clause, how it relates to referential integrity?

-`ON DELETE` usually follows `FOREIGN KEY()` constraint to say that "when the referenced record of another table is deleted, delete this corresponding row in this table either.".
+`ON DELETE` usually follows `FOREIGN KEY()` constraint to say that "when the referenced record of another table is deleted, delete this corresponding row in this table either".
 It's a way to implement referential integrity.

 54. What a cross-reference table(join table) be used for?